rstyczynski/terrateam-gitops/README.md

 - Debug and output hooks for enhanced visibility during CI/CD runs.

 This setup is designed to help teams automate complex infrastructure and configuration management tasks, leveraging both Terraform and Ansible in a unified, auditable pipeline.

+## Examples

+- **day-2_ops1**: Demonstrates a basic Ansible playbook that performs a series of simple tasks on a localhost host reading parameters from a variable file.

+- **day-2_ops2**: Demonstrates gathering collection from a git source using requirements files.

+- **day-2_ops3**: Demonstrates use of inventory.ini to provide host name and play variable.

+- **day-2_ops4**: Demonstrates use of ansible.cfg to control ansible execution context.

+- **terraform/day-1_cfg**: Contains the Terraform configuration for initial (Day 1) infrastructure provisioning, such as creating VMs, networks, or storage, which serves as the foundation for subsequent Ansible-driven Day 2 operations.

+## Ansible engine scripts

+## Output reception from Terraform

+TODO

+## Ansible output persistence

+TDO